pyari-k/docker-demo/readme.md

-To run the code using docker use the below:
+To run the code using docker:

+1. clone the repo
+2. change the working directory to docker-video
+3. run the below commands

 ```